India: The Modi Question

 India: The Modi Question is a 2023 two-part documentary series aired by BBC Two about the Indian Prime Minister Narendra Modi and his relationship with the Muslim minority in the country.
-The first part covers Modi's early political career and his role in the 2002 Gujarat riots, which occurred when he was the chief minister of Gujarat.
+The first part covers Modi's early political career and his role in the 2002 Gujarat violence, which occurred when he was the chief minister of Gujarat.
 It discusses documents found by the BBC, including a UK government report stating that the violence in Gujarat showed "all the hallmarks of an ethnic cleansing".
-The second part examines the activities of Modi's administration following his re-election in 2019.
+The second part examines the activities of Modi's administration following his first re-election in 2019.
 It covers a series of controversial policies, including the revocation of Kashmir's autonomy and a new citizenship law.
 It also depicts the violent response to protests against the new laws, and the aftermath of the 2020 Delhi riots.

-The Government of India banned the documentary from being screened, describing it as propaganda, and asked social media sites to take down snippets of the documentary shared by users.
-In response to the government's ban, BBC said that the documentary had been researched "rigorously", and that it depicted a "wide range of voices", including the opinions of figures within Modi's Bharatiya Janata Party.
+The Government of India banned the documentary from being screened, describing it as "hostile propaganda and anti-India garbage", and asked social media sites to take down snippets of the documentary shared by users.
+In response to the government's ban, the BBC said that the documentary had been researched "rigorously", and that it depicted a "wide range of voices", including the opinions of figures within Modi's Bharatiya Janata Party.
 The ban was frequently circumvented, and several student organisations held screenings in various parts of the country.
 The ban was criticised by opposition politicians as censorship, and described as an assault on freedom of the press by commentators and human rights groups.

 Background

-Anti-Muslim riots occurred in the Indian state of Gujarat in 2002.
+Anti-Muslim violence occurred in the Indian state of Gujarat in 2002.
 Over one thousand people were killed, most of them Muslim, and 150,000 people were displaced.
-The riots followed the deaths of Hindu pilgrims on a train in Godhra, for which the state's Muslim minority was blamed.
-The riots were among the worst religious violence since India became an independent country in 1947.
+The violence followed the deaths of Hindu pilgrims on a train in Godhra, for which the state's Muslim minority was blamed.
+The incident was among the worst religious violence since India became an independent country in 1947.
 Narendra Modi, a member of the Hindu-nationalist Bharatiya Janata Party (BJP), was at the time the chief minister of Gujarat.
-His administration is considered complicit in the riots, or otherwise criticised for its management of the crisis.
+His administration is considered complicit in the violence, or otherwise criticised for its management of the crisis.
 A Special Investigation Team appointed by the Supreme Court of India found no evidence to initiate prosecution proceedings against Modi personally.

-Modi's role in the riots remains a source of controversy.
+Modi's role in the violence remains a source of controversy.
 After the BJP won the 2014 Indian general election and Modi was appointed prime minister, Indian Muslims have been the target of increased violence, on which Modi has largely not commented.
 The policies of the Modi administration have been seen as discriminatory toward India's Muslim minority, and as entrenching a right-wing Hindu-nationalist image of the country.
 Reporters Without Borders says that press freedom in the country has declined, and that the government has shut down criticism of it on social media.
 The Modi administration has often put pressure on Twitter to remove tweets the government perceives as critical of Modi or the BJP.